 Biopharmacie is still in its premises with its Middle Empire and local actors are still dependent on the influence of foreign industries in this segment.
-In a market where the unequal environment of populations is visible offer therapies that a large population can afford is a most suitable solution.
+In a market where the unequal environment of populations is visible offering therapies that a large population can afford is the most suitable solution.

 A trend to buy online on the market